 Heather Qader was working with the NAACP, in Washington, D.C., when she realized her colleagues climbing the career ladder had something she didn’t: MBAs.
 She wanted to climb, too, but was worried it would jeopardize her commitment to community activism and the public good.

 She ultimately made the MBA leap.
-She took student loans to finance 100% of the full-time Fox School Global MBA program, which she completed in 2016.
+She took student loans to finance 100% of the Fox Full-Time MBA program, which she completed in 2016.
 And she found a way to balance the MBA with her altruistic commitments.

 “I thought business school was shallow, but I was wrong,” she admits.
 “It was more collaborative than selfish and individualistic.
 Now my business acumen is sharper and I have more confidence in business conversations.”